edgio-docs/edgio-docs/guides/third_party_cdns.md

 ## Access Logs

-Moovweb XDN access log continue to function normally but since they are not on the edge they may not be capturing all the traffic that is coming to your site.
+Moovweb XDN access logs continue to function normally but since they are not on the edge they may not include all of the traffic that comes to your site.

 ## Whitelisting